TsLu1s/Atlantic/README.md

 Importante Notes:

-* Default predictive evaluation metric for regression contexts is MAE (Mean Absolute Error) and classification is AUC (Accuracy).
+* Default predictive evaluation metric for regression contexts is MAE (Mean Absolute Error) and classification is Accuracy.
 * Although functional, `Atlantic` data processing is not optimized for big data purposes yet.
 * Major update is now available in **versions>=1.0.50**